lakylekidd/aboutme/README.md

 ## Deployment
 The deployment process used is based on Azure DevOps using standard CI.
 As soon as a release is published to the master branch
 AzureDev ops CI is triggered automatically to copy the files to Azure using FTPS.

+## Website
+The website is published under [this link](https://billyvlachos.azurewebsites.net/ "this link").